-Stay Up to Date With Exam Proctoring Changes – You may have to reschedule your exam as proctoring centers close to avoid the spread of the coronavirus.
-As of March 18th, 2020, all Prometric test centers have been closed for a period of 30 days.
+Stay up-to-date with exam changes.
+You might have to reschedule your CPA Exam as proctoring centers close to avoid the spread of the coronavirus.
+As of March 18, 2020, all Prometric test centers have been closed for a period of 30 days.
 If your exam was scheduled during this time, you’ll have to reschedule to a future date.
 If your exam is scheduled after this date, keep apprised of any changes in case the closure is extended.

 If your exam date does get changed, make sure you update your CPA Exam review course software to reflect the new date; this will update your study schedule and help you determine when and how much to study during your WFH time.